-Quantity surveyors work in all kinds of construction projects—bridges, roads, and tunnels; buildings from major projects like hospitals and high-rises; whole houses or bathrooms and kitchens.
+Quantity surveyors work in all kinds of construction projects - from major projects like buildings, hospitals and high-rises to bridges, roads and tunnels and houses.

 Broadly speaking, their role is to keep projects to budget and on time.

 Read about job prospects as a Quantity Surveyor - MBIE

 What could you do as a Quantity Surveyor?

 Your work could include giving advice on construction costs, setting budgets for construction projects, and recording and managing these costs.
 You could measure progress on site and measure construction quantities.
 (This is why the field is called ‘quantity surveying’.)

 You could find yourself quantifying and costing the construction of all types of building and engineering works for feasibility studies; preparing tenders and tender documentation; managing contract cost through to final account; valuing for insurance and/or asset life planning purposes, rental reviews, maintenance and tax schedules; assisting with adjudication, litigation and arbitration processes and as expert witnesses; and performing many management roles in construction-related activities.

 - in a bank, insurance, finance company, government department, tertiary education provider or for a developer

 You’ll need to know about building methods and materials.
 You will need to be able to interpret building plans, and estimate costs for a project’s building, material and labour costs.
 You’ll need good maths, basic accounting, and IT skills.
 And you’ll need to keep up to date with relevant legislation and local by-laws.